isaacs/node-lru-cache/README.md

 If called with `allowStale`, and an asynchronous fetch is currently in progress to reload a stale value, then the former stale value will be returned.

+If called with `forceRefresh`, then the cached item will be re-fetched, even if it is not stale.
+However, if `allowStale` is set, then the old value will still be returned.
+This is useful in cases where you want to force a reload of a cached value.
+If a background fetch is already in progress, then `forceRefresh` has no effect.

 Multiple fetches for the same `key` will only call `fetchMethod` a single time, and all will be resolved when the value is